magneticio/vampkubistdocs/CANARY_RELEASE.md

 A custom canary release allows you to specify a rather complex condition to identify the target subset using one or more metrics.
-In this example we will again reproduce the previous example, but this time using a custom condition that achieves the same result. take care of resetting the initial status of the vamp service so that the weights are split evenly.
+In this example we will again reproduce the previous example, but this time using a custom condition that achieves the same result.
+Take care of resetting the initial status of the vamp service so that the weights are split evenly.
 As stated earlier you can do it by running

 ```shell
 vamp update vampservice vs-1 -f https://raw.githubusercontent.com/magneticio/vampkubistdocs/master/samples/vampservice2.yaml